cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 1. Message triggers are not exit states.

-   Message triggers are produced ``before`` a task has completed, consequently, it can be useful to combine a message trigger with a regular trigger for safety e.g:
+   Custom output messages are generated *before* the task has completed, so it can be useful to combine them with a regular trigger for safety e.g:

    .. code-block:: cylc-graph